twitter-archive/unishark/docs/README.rst

     def test_data_driven(self, **param):
         print('userid: %d, passwd: %s' % (param['userid'], param['passwd']))

-Results: same results as using <code>unishark.data_driven</code>, but up to 2 threads are spawned, each running the test with a set of inputs (userid, passwd).
+Results: same results as using unishark.data_driven, but up to 2 threads are spawned, each running the test with a set of inputs (userid, passwd).

 Multi-threads data-driven in 'args style':